intel-analytics/ipex-llm/docs/readthedocs/source/doc/PPML/Overview/ppml.md

    Generate the enclave key using the command below, and keep it safely for future remote attestations and to start SGX enclaves more securely.
 It will generate a file `enclave-key.pem` in the current working directory, which will be the  enclave key.
 To store the key elsewhere, modify the output file path.

     ```bash
+    cd scripts/
     openssl genrsa -3 -out enclave-key.pem 3072
+    cd ..
     ```

 3. Prepare keys for TLS with root permission (test only, need input security password for keys).
 Please also install jdk/openjdk and set the environment path of java path to get keytool.

     ```bash
-    sudo ./ppml/scripts/generate-keys.sh
+    cd scripts/
+    ./generate-keys.sh
+    cd ..
     ```
     When entering pass phrase or password, you could input the same password by yourself; and these passwords could also be used for the next step of generating password.
 Password should be longer than 6 bits and containing number and letter, and one sample password is "3456abcd".
 These passwords would be used for future remote attestations and to start SGX enclaves more securely.
-And This scripts will generate 5 files in `keys` dir (you can replace them with your own TLS keys).
+And This scripts will generate 6 files in `./ppml/scripts/keys` dir (you can replace them with your own TLS keys).

     ```bash
+    keystore.jks
     keystore.pkcs12
     server.crt
     server.csr